-Ride for William will be held on Sunday, 30 January 2022, starting at CQUniversity and finishing at The Club Hotel, on Bourbong Street.
+Ride for William will be held on, the updated day of, Sunday, 27 March 2022, starting at CQUniversity and finishing at The Club Hotel, on Bourbong Street.

 Jasmine said participants could ride or drive and, while the official route would be released closer to the day, it would include the coast.

 Registrations start at 8 am, $20pp (children no cost) with stand-up at 9 am, cars and bikes welcome.

 “Last year we had such a huge turnout of cars, trucks and bikes,” Jasmine said.